VSI Archive Backup System for OpenVMS Installation Guide

 1. Log in to the system where you will be installing the software.
 Log in under SYSTEM account, or enable your account with the privileges described in “Required Privileges”.
 Select one of the following methods to register the licenses:

 If you plan to use ABS on more than one node in an OpenVMS Cluster, you must load the licenses on other nodes after you install ABS.
-See Table 2.6 for instructions.
+See Table 2.6, “How to Register Your ABS Licenses Using the LICENSE REGISTER Command” for instructions.

-Table 2.6 describes how to register your license using the LICENSE REGISTER command.
+Table 2.6, “How to Register Your ABS Licenses Using the LICENSE REGISTER Command” describes how to register your license using the LICENSE REGISTER command.

 Table 2.6.
 How to Register Your ABS Licenses Using the LICENSE REGISTER Command